jkaivo/privexec/README.md

     is executed.
 This is handled by PAM with the service name `privexec`.

     `deny` - The user is not permitted to execute the command.

+A user name match has higher precedence than a group match, and a match containing a program name has higher precedence than a match without the program name.
+So the total ordering of precedence (from least to most) is:

+    authorized :group
+    authenticate :group
+    deny :group
+    authorized :group command
+    authenticate :group command
+    deny :group command
+    authorized user
+    authenticate user
+    deny user
+    authorized user command
+    authenticate user command
+    deny user command